IroncladDev/Celestron/plans/README.md

-# Ending
-+ [ ] Everyone - film a short clip and what they'd like to say about the dev process
-+ [ ] Everyone - film a few clips of coding/testing out the game
+## Video Presentation - ONE MINUTE OR LESS
-+ [ ] JDOG - create video, combine clips and audio
++ [ ] Conner - speaker

-**Important** - the presentation counts _a lot_ in the judging criteria.
-We have to dedicate a lot of time on the last day for this.
+**Script**
+- [Clips of moderation, programming]
+- "Moderation, maintenence, and programming are some everyday challenges the replit team faces.
+Do you have what it takes to do the same?"
+- [Silent intense clip of gameplay]
+- "Celestron is an intense, action-packed, and hillarious illustration of what it's like being on the team.
+Battle against bugs, undergo the task of moderation, and expect the unexpected."
+- [Clip of map generation]
+- "Enjoy endless gameplay, unlimited fun, and more.
+We've taken tower defense games to the next level."
+- [Clip of machinegun tower rapidly firing at enemy]
+- "Can you stand against the forces at play and save replit from descruction?"
+- [screen goes black]
+- "Rated PG-null.
+TypeError: Cannot read properly age of undefined."

 + [x] Conner - Draw a cover for the game
-+ [] Conner - post on twitter, jake retweet
++ [ ] Conner - post on twitter, jake retweet
 + [ ] Jake - Publish repl to community
 + [ ] Everyone - upvote repl at the same time and share across multiple platforms to get it trending
 + [ ] Jake - Submit to replit form

-+ [ ] Jake - for this repl and make a dev mode so we can continue pushing updates if needed
+TODO:
+- Enemy stats and class extensions
+- Repler Attack stats and functions
+- Loading screen for when the game starts